All submissions must be made in electronic format by email to the editorial office at [email protected].

 - Confirmation that the manuscript is not currently under consideration by any other publication

 - Article - 8000 word limit, inclusive of critical apparatus, abstract, and keywords.

-- Book discussion (must include at least two responses to an author's book, as well as the author's reply) - 8000 word limit, inclusive of critical apparatus, abstract, and keywords.
+- Book discussion (at least two responses to an author's book, with the author's reply) - 8000 word limit, inclusive of critical apparatus.

-- Manuscripts shall be original, unpublished works and may not be under consideration at another publication.
+- Manuscripts must be original, unpublished work and not under consideration by any other publication.

-- Since a blind review process is used, no authors’ name should appear anywhere on the manuscript.
-In addition, because we share files electronically, it is the authors’ responsibility to strip the file of any other identifying notations, including references in the document’s properties, title, or first-person language in text or references.
+- Authors’ names should not appear anywhere on the manuscript.
+The manuscript file should also be stripped of identifying notations, including references in the document’s properties, title, or first-person language in text or references.

-- Submitted manuscripts must be in a condition ready for publication according to The Chicago Manual of Style, 17th edition.
-A helpful resource on The Chicago Manual of Style is available here.
+- Manuscripts must be in a condition ready for publication according to The Chicago Manual of Style, 17th edition.
+A helpful resource on The Chicago Manual is available here.

 - Place single and double quotation marks outside periods and commas, but inside semicolons.

-- Use double quotation marks for direct citations, and single quotation marks for emphasis or quotations within quotations.
+- Use double quotation marks for direct quotations and for emphasis, and single quotation marks for quotations within quotations.